100 Notable alumni of

 -

-Charles Burke Elbrick was a United States diplomat and career foreign service officer.
+Charles Burke Elbrick was an American diplomat and career foreign service officer.
 During his career, he served three ambassadorships: in Portugal, Yugoslavia and Brazil, in addition to numerous minor postings.

 -